 Motor Vehicle Sales Tax Exemptions For Combat Veterans

-Tennessee law exempts from eligible combat veterans from paying sales tax on motor vehicles sold in Tennessee to members of the Tennessee National Guard or to members of the Reserve called into active military service, “who are stationed outside the United States during hostilities in which such person is actually engaged in combat”.
+Tennessee law exempts eligible combat veterans from paying sales tax on motor vehicles sold in Tennessee to members of the Tennessee National Guard or to members of the Reserve called into active military service, “who are stationed outside the United States during hostilities in which such person is actually engaged in combat”.

-Any veteran with a VA-rated 100% permanent and total disability from a service-connected cause, or any former prisoner-of-war, is exempt from Tennessee’s Motor Vehicle Privilege Tax.
+Any veteran with a VA-rated 100% permanent and total disability from a service-connected cause, or any former prisoner-of-war, is exempt from Tennessee’s County Motor Vehicle Privilege Tax.
 Supporting documentation including VA paperwork is required.

 Tennessee Highways For Heroes Program